Abharnashree/Ambulance_Monitoring_Caller/README.md

 Step 4: Also, start your apache and mysql servers(preferrably on their default ports)
         and redis_cli
-        create a database for our project in pg admin reflect your changes to \__init__.py (to the database connection uri)
+        create a database for our project in pg admin and create an postgis extension in the database by the following query in the query editor of the database CREATE EXTENSION postgis;
+        reflect your changes to \__init__.py (to the database connection uri)

 Step 5: Now, run the following command to start the server